AdBOOST/documentation/_posts/2017-02-06-monitoring-tool.md

 - **Cost Estimate** - estimated cost calculated by AdBOOST.
 Final number is based on the historical data and this value should warn you before actual cost exceeds your budget
 - **Cost** - actual cost of your advertising

-{% include image_tag.html url="/images/monitoring/ClientListing.png" alt="Client Listing" style="" %}
+{% include image_tag.html url="/images/monitoring/ClientsListing.png" alt="Clients Listing" style="" %}

 ### Budget management